firozkhan18/technologies-notes/java-programming-question-answer-consolidated.md

-# Here's a Java 7 and Java 8 implementations for the given problems.
+# Java 7 and Java 8 implementations for the given problems.
 Each section includes code for both Java 7 and Java 8.

 ## Java Coding Examples (Java 7 and Java 8)